King Fahd Causeway: Border station

-The Border Station is located on embankment No.4, which, with a total area of 660000 m2, is the biggest of all embankments.
+The border station is located on embankment No. 4, which, with a total area of 660000 m2, is the largest of the embankments.
 This artificial island is known as Passport Island or Middle Island.
-The buildings of King Fahd Causeway Authority and other government Directorates were erected on the Border Station, as well as two mosques, two Coast Guard towers and two 65 m tower restaurants.
+The buildings of the King Fahd Causeway Authority and other government directorates were erected on the border station, as well as two mosques, two Coast Guard towers and two 65 m tower restaurants.
 The border station also has extensive landscaping all around the islands in addition to the services and road stations.

-The Border Station was designed as two connected islands, with the west side designated as Saudi Arabian and the east as Bahraini.
-The Saudi side of the Border Station has outlets of McDonald's and Kudu while the Bahraini side of the Border Station has a McDonald's outlet.
+The border station was designed as two connected islands, with the west side designated as Saudi Arabian and the east as Bahraini.
+The Saudi side of the border station has outlets of McDonald's and Kudu while the Bahraini side of the border station has a McDonald's outlet.

-One-stop crossing was introduced on the King Fahad Causeway from 6 March 2017.
+One-stop crossing was introduced on the King Fahd Causeway from 6 March 2017.
 Under the new system, commuters will only have to stop at one post for passport control, car clearance and customs.
-The measure will ease travel for commuters and is also expected to ease traffic congestion on the highway as the previous system required multiple stops at Saudi and Bahraini check posts.
+The measure will ease travel for commuters and is also expected to ease traffic congestion on the highway, as the previous system required stops at both Saudi and Bahraini check posts.